 Here goes.
-Over to that well known US philosopher, Donald Rumsfeld.
-It’s the quote he was ridiculed for it at the time, unfairly in my opinion, as it makes perfect sense.
+Over to that well known, recently passed, US philosopher, Donald Rumsfeld.
+It’s the quote he was ridiculed for at the time, unfairly in my opinion, as it makes perfect sense.
 In case you don’t remember what he said :

 “…as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns- the ones we don’t know we don’t know.”

-Bear with me, it will become clear.
-To illustrate the point I’m using one of my favourite subjects – bile acid malabsorption (BAM).
-Maybe “favourite” isn’t the right description, make that “a subject I have felt the need to write about several times before”.
-There’s barely a day goes by when I don’t see a comment, on one of the IBD or BAM forums, from someone who has just been diagnosed with BAM and many times the post goes on to say that their doctor had never heard of the condition before.
+Bear with me, I hope it will become clear.
+To illustrate the point I’m using a subject I feel particularly strongly about – bile acid malabsorption (BAM).
+As someone very actively engaged in bowel issues, I’ve read many comments from patients who have recently been diagnosed with BAM and many times they go on to say that their doctor had never heard of the condition before.
 That’s the first hurdle to overcome.

 I am a fellow sufferer as a result of losing my terminal ileum.
-(I had an ileostomy back in October 2010).
+(I had an ileostomy back in October 2010.
+Full story in my free to download book!).
 Before the operation I was offered the chance to take part in an Enhanced Recovery Scheme at one of the top London hospitals.
 Part of the ethos behind this regime is to fully inform the patient of what will happen at all stages of the process – pre-op, during the hospital stay and beyond.
 Was I told about BAM before the operation?
 I’d have to answer “maybe” and this brings us to the point of this post.
 Let me explain….

-It wasn’t until I was diagnosed with BAM (4 years after the ileostomy) that I found it has an alternative name “Bile SALT Malabsorption”.
+In fact it took four years before I underwent a SeHCAT scan and was diagnosed with severe BAM.
+It was then that I discovered it has an alternative name “Bile SALT Malabsorption”.
 Suddenly the comment about not absorbing “salt” took on another meaning.
 You can see the problem.

 This is where Donald Rumsfeld comes in.
-I heard what the Enhanced Recovery Nurse and the surgeon told me.
-I understood what the words meant – to me.
-I didn’t appreciate that I didn’t understand what the words meant to them.
-From their point of view – they were using their everyday, medical terms to describe a potential problem to a patient.
+I heard what the Enhanced Recovery Nurse and the surgeon told me; I understood what the words meant to me; but didn’t appreciate what the words meant to them.
+From their point of view – they were using their everyday, medical terms to describe a likely problem to a patient.

 I keep coming back to those particular words in the quote “there are things we don’t know we don’t know.”
 Try repeating them to yourself as you enter the consulting room…..